stephaneworkspace/backupmysystemusb2ub/README.rst

    # write your cron
    sudo service cron reload

-Now for create a daemon in startup (without console).
+Now to create a daemon in startup (without console).

-Use this name "backupmysystemusb2usb" because in source const.py this file is a const for GUI progress for non-root user
+Use this name "backupmysystemusb2usb" because in source const.py this file is a constant for GUI progress for non-root user

 .. code-block:: bash